County employment numbers improve

 “Our Texas workforce is resilient and opportunities to advance your career or start a new one continue to grow in our state,” said Julian Alvarez, TWC Commissioner Representing Labor.
 “Thanks to TWC programs like skills training through Metrix Learning, Texans have access to over 5,000 free courses to learn or refine skills to land the new jobs created each month in Texas.”

-Employment estimates released by TWC are produced in cooperation with the U.S. Department of Labor's Bureau of Labor Statistics.
+Employment estimates released by TWC are produced in cooperation with the United States Department of Labor's Bureau of Labor Statistics.

 The following lists Henderson and its bordering counties, their August unemployment rate followed by the rate for July.